openwanderer/anon/README.md

 - The `anonymiser` should be either `understandai` (default) or `blur_persons`.
 - `startPanoID` and `endPanoID` define the range of panorama IDs in the database to anonymise.
 If not specified, all unauthorised panoramas will be anonymised.
 - `InputImageDirectory` is the location of the unanonymised images.
-- `OutputImageDirectory` is the location to write out the anonymised images/
+- `OutputImageDirectory` is the location to write out the anonymised images

 ## Performance